 - b.
 Future development.
 Calculations used in the design of proposed stormwater management facilities shall reflect the anticipated future development of the entire watershed. - c.
 Inlet and outlet control curves.
 Appropriate inlet control and outlet control curves shall be used to determine headwater depths, where applicable. - (2) Primary drainage channel requirements. - a.
 General.
 All primary drainage channels located within or immediately adjacent to any improvement, development or subdivision shall be protected or improved by the applicant in accordance with the following requirements.
 The applicant shall be responsible for carrying out the proposed work in accordance with the approved stormwater management design plan, and in compliance with the requirements of this section.
 The applicant shall plan and carry out his/her developments in a manner that will not interfere with or restrict the flow of water, nor increase the 100-year flood elevation by more than one (1) foot.
-The developer shall be responsible for any improvements to such channels, as needed to handle increased runoff or other changes resulting from his/her development, in accordance with the provisions of this section.
+The developer shall be responsible for any improvements to such channels, as needed to handle increased runoff or other changes resulting from his/her development, in accordance with the provisions of this section. - b.

-b.
 Dedication of primary drainage channels.
-All land adjacent to a primary drainage channel and not protected by levees, dikes, or fill shall be dedicated for the purpose of providing drainage right-of-way as follows:

-1. Commercial and/or residential subdivisions.
-In commercial and/or residential subdivisions, drainage easements of satisfactory width to provide working room for construction and maintenance equipment shall be deeded to the county for all drainage improvements, including stormwater management facilities, and shall be separate and apart from adjoining lots.

-2. Planned developments or town and country developments.
+All land adjacent to a primary drainage channel and not protected by levees, dikes, or fill shall be dedicated for the purpose of providing drainage right of way as follows: - 1.
+Commercial and/or residential subdivisions.
+In commercial and/or residential subdivisions, drainage easements of satisfactory width to provide working room for construction and maintenance equipment shall be deeded to the county for all drainage improvements, including stormwater management facilities, and shall be separate and apart from adjoining lots. - 2.
+Planned developments or town and country developments.

 In Planned Development Districts or Town and Country Districts, the property owner(s) or homeowners' association shall be responsible for maintenance of drainage channels and easements.
 The final plat approved for recordation shall indicate the available public easements for drainage channels.
 The county shall have the right to encroach onto these public easements or permit others to encroach for any purpose deemed appropriate by the county engineer.
 In no way does this right of encroachment lessen the obligation of the property owner(s) or the responsibility of the homeowners' association for maintenance of the drainage channels and easements.

-c.
+- e.
 Existing channel modifications.
-The existing channel lying within or contiguous to a subdivision or parcel of land proposed for development or redevelopment may be:

-1. Cleaned to provide for free flow of water; and

-2. Straightened, widened, and improved to prevent overflow resulting from the 50 year frequency rainfall beyond the limits of the dedicated drainage easement provided for in subsection b. above; provided:

-- [a] The stormwater management design plan contains details of the proposed channel modifications and includes either: - [1] A mitigation plan for water quality impacts, including best management practices to be implemented as part of the channel modification and overall project; or d.
-Areas of special flood hazard.
-In areas of special flood hazard, final grading of all lots and building sites for new construction or substantial improvement shall provide for elevation on fill, pilings, or earth filled curtain walls of the lowest habitable floor to at least two (2) feet above the 100-year flood elevation.
-Where fill is used to meet this requirement, the area two (2) feet above the 100-year flood elevation shall extend at least ten (10) feet from each side of the building pad.
-Certain types of non-residential structures are permitted within the floodplain if properly "flood-proofed" in compliance with Section 26-104(d) of this chapter and all applicable building code requirements.

-- [2] An engineering analysis demonstrating no water quality impacts resulting from the proposed modifications. - [b] The stormwater management design plan must be approved in accordance with this section prior to commencing any channel modifications.
+The existing channel lying within or contiguous to a subdivision or parcel of land proposed for development or redevelopment may be: - 1.
+Cleaned to provide for free flow of water; and - 2.
+Straightened, widened, and improved to prevent overflow resulting from the 50 year frequency rainfall beyond the limits of the dedicated drainage easement provided for in subsection b. above; provided: - [a] The stormwater management design plan contains details of the proposed channel modifications and includes either: - [1] A mitigation plan for water quality impacts, including best management practices to be implemented as part of the channel modification and overall project; or - [2] An engineering analysis demonstrating no water quality impacts resulting from the proposed modifications. - [b] The stormwater management design plan must be approved in accordance with this section prior to commencing any channel modifications.

-Whenever existing channel modifications are made, sodding, backsloping, cribbing, and other bank protection shall be designed and constructed to control erosion for the anticipated conditions and flow resulting from a 50-year rainfall.
+Whenever existing channel modifications are made, sodding, backsloping, cribbing, and other bank protection shall be designed and constructed to control erosion for the anticipated conditions and flow resulting from a 50 year rainfall.